18 June 2024

 Lesson 3: The Power of Becoming Aware of Vulnerabilities

 Putting off fixing security holes until there is a breach is like locking the barn door after the horses have already left.
-Strategic vulnerability management aims to find holes in security before they can be used against you.
+The goal of strategic vulnerability management is to find holes in security before they can be used against you.
 To keep up with the latest threats, this means subscribing to security feeds, vendor alerts, and vulnerability databases such as the National Vulnerability Database (NVD).
 All systems should have regular vulnerability scans, which also help with proactive discovery.

 Lesson 4: It's important to patch